 - Academic Reference for a Research Degree at UAL (word doc 45KB)

 Applicants for LDoc awards must have been accepted on the research degree programme at UAL.
-The UAL deadline for applications to be considered for AHRC funding opportunities is 14 November 2016.
+The UAL deadline for applications to be considered for AHRC funding opportunities has now passed for this year.

 Final deadline for submission of LDoc Applications midnight on Monday 6 February 2017.

 Continuing and Deferred Students

-Home and EU students in their first year of full-time study or their first three years of part-time study may be eligible to apply for AHRC funding.
+Home and EU students in their first year of full-time study or their first 3 years of part-time study may be eligible to apply for AHRC funding.